gdoor-org/gdoor-org.github.io/documentation/getting-started.md

 # Building the Adapter
 After you procured an GDoor adapter ([Buy](/buy.html)) you need to:
 1. Solder the ESP32mini pin headers into the ESP32 mini
+2. Plug the ESP32mini into the GDoor adapter.

+> #### Warning:
+>
-2. Plug the ESP32mini into the GDoor adapter, please be aware of the orientation!
-The USB port of the ESP32mini needs to point to the side with the bus connector.
+> Be aware of the orientation!
+The USB port of the ESP32mini needs to point
+> to the side with the bus connector.
+{: .block-tip }

 # Initial Setup
 {: #setup }